charlieshao5189/charlieshao5189.github.io/source/_posts/interest/2018-restaurants-list-of-2018.md

 - Website: http://www.vippa.no/
 - Style: street food
 - Visit Time: May 25, 2018
-- Shoppinglist: Thai Curry Noodle
+- Shopping List: Thai Curry Noodle
 - Comments: I have visited here many times.
 It a good palce for fredagspils and gather with frinds.
 I like the chinese dumpling, ramen, thai carry noodle.

 ## Grønland Gym